 The Center is open weekdays and has some evening hours and programs.
 All are welcome to attend.

-Office of Minority Education (973-720-3106)
+Education Enrichment Center (973-720-3106)

-Toward the mission of recruiting and retaining students of color, numerous services are offered through the Office of Minority Education (OME).
+Toward the mission of recruiting and retaining students of color, numerous services are offered through the Education Enrichment Center.
 Some of the services offered include the following:

 Mentorship Programming